GXDE-OS/gxde-terminal/README.md

 Controls whether or not the terminal will beep when the child outputs the "bl" sequence.
 Default is `false`.

 #### always_hide_resize_grip
-When you are using deepin-terminal with not composited window manager, there will be a resize grip line at the bottom of the window for resizing the window.
+When you are using gxde-terminal with not composited window manager, there will be a resize grip line at the bottom of the window for resizing the window.
 To disable the extra resize grip line, set `always_hide_resize_grip` to true.

 #### allow_hyperlink
 Enable Hyperlinks (a.k.a.
-HTML-like anchors) in deepin-terminal, default is `false`. ([learn more](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda))
+HTML-like anchors) in gxde-terminal, default is `false`. ([learn more](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda))

 #### prefer_deepin_menu
 Once enabled, will use deepin-menu if possible and use GTK native menu as a fallback.
 Set it to false will make it always show GTK native menu, default is `true`.

 ## Customize themes
-User can place its own theme file to `~/.config/deepin/deepin-terminal/themes` (create if path not exist), the theme file added to this location will available to use from the theme selection panel.
+User can place its own theme file to `~/.config/deepin/gxde-terminal/themes` (create if path not exist), the theme file added to this location will available to use from the theme selection panel.

 ## Customize search engine
-Deepin terminal build-in many search engine for engineer, such as Google, Bing, Baidu, GitHub, Stackover Flow, DuckDuckGo.
+GXDE terminal build-in many search engine for engineer, such as Google, Bing, Baidu, GitHub, Stackover Flow, DuckDuckGo.
 Anyway, if you want build your own search engine, just follow below command:
-* Create config file ~/.config/deepin/deepin-terminal/search-engine-config.conf with below content:
+* Create config file ~/.config/deepin/gxde-terminal/search-engine-config.conf with below content:

 ```
 [flickr]